 Editor's note: Waterway includes a river, creek, stream, watercourse or inlet of the sea.
+For further guidance see the Department of Agriculture, Fisheries and Forestry 2014 fact sheet Maintaining Fish Passage in Queensland: What is a Waterway?

 Waterway barrier works see the Fisheries Act 1994, Schedule.